+BA/MD wellness Initiative

-The Combined BA/MD Degree Program created the Wellness Initiative to help BA/MD students manage their wellness.
-The initiative is modeled after the seven areas of the Wellness Wheel, which includes environmental, intellectual, social, physical, spiritual, occupational, and emotional wellness.
+This initiative is to help BA/MD students develop a strong wellness basis to support them during their undergraduate career and eventually at the School of Medicine.
+The initiative is modeled after the seven areas of the Wellness Wheel, which captures the environmental, intellectual, social, physical, spiritual, occupational, and emotional aspects of wellness.
+Participating in the BA/MD Wellness Initiative is entirely optional, and students may participate in none or any number of events depending on their availability and desire.